SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-04-30-census-pops.md

 Spatial data defining these regions is available on the [Census website](https://www.census.gov/geographies/mapping-files.html) along with a [guide](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html) on the various products available through the Topologically Integrated Geographic Encoding and Referencing division -- a.k.a TIGER shapefiles.

-You can programmatically download these data from the Census [FTP site](https://www2.census.gov/geo/tiger/), for example to download and unzip the files for 2019 Core-based statistical areas:
+You can programmatically download these data from the Census [FTP site](https://www2.census.gov/geo/tiger/), for example to download and unzip the files for 2019 [Core-based statistical areas](https://www2.census.gov/geo/maps/metroarea/us_wall/Sep2018/CBSA_WallMap_Sep2018.pdf) (i.e. cities):

 ```
 wget -r -np zip ftp://ftp2.census.gov/geo/tiger/TIGER2019/CBSA/
-  find . -name "*.zip" -exec unzip {} -d CBSA \;
 ```

 Keep in mind that the number, names, and spatial extent of these areas change over time.
 For detailed information on individual changes, check out [Geographic Boundary Change Notes](https://www.census.gov/programs-surveys/geography/technical-documentation/boundary-change-notes.html).
 Look [here](https://www.census.gov/content/dam/Census/data/developers/understandingplace.pdf "understanding place primer") for a primer on understanding what a Place is and how it is defined according to the census.